Local structural distortions drive magnetic molecular field in compositionally complex spinel oxide: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge the uses of central facilities of the department of Physics, IISc Bangalore, funded by the FIST program of DST (Department of Science and Technology), India.
 SM acknowledges funding support from a SERB Core Research grant (Grant No. CRG/2022/001906).
-RN thanks the Indian Institute of Science for support through Sir C. V. Raman postdoctoral fellowship program.
+RN thanks the Indian Institute of Science for support through Sir C. V. Raman postdoctoral fellowship program and Prof. K.R.S.
+Priolkar for commenting on the manuscript.
 SD and NB acknowledge funding from the Prime Minister’s Research Fellowship (PMRF), MoE, Government of India.
-RN also thanks Prof. K.R.S.
-Priolkar for commenting on the manuscript.
-UGC-DAE Consortium for Scientific Research, Kalpakkam Node, Kokilamedu, is acknowledged for providing a SQUID-VSM MPMS facility for conducting magnetic measurements, which is part of this work.
+UGC-DAE Consortium for Scientific Research, Kalpakkam Node, Kokilamedu is acknowledged for providing SQUID-VSM MPMS facility for conducting magnetic measurements, which is part of this work.
 Portions of this research were carried out at the light source PETRA III DESY, a member of the Helmholtz Association (HGF).
 Financial support by the Department of Science \& Technology (Government of India) provided within the framework of the India@DESY collaboration is gratefully acknowledged.
 This research used resources of the Advanced Photon Source, a U.S. Department of Energy Office of Science User Facility operated by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.
 This research used resources of the Advanced Light Source, which is a Department of Energy Office of Science User Facility under Contract No. DE-AC02-05CH11231.
+B.S. acknowledges financial support from Swedish Research Council (grant no. 2022-04309) and STINT Mobility Grant for Internationalization (grant no. MG2022-9386).The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at UPPMAX (NAISS 2024/5-258) and at NSC and PDC (NAISS 2023/3-42) partially funded by the Swedish Research Council through grant agreement no. 2022-06725.
+B.S. also acknowledges the allocation of supercomputing hours granted by the EuroHPC JU Development Access call in LUMI-C supercomputer (grant no. EHPC-DEV-2024D04-071) in Finland.
+S.E. acknowledges the allocation of supercomputing hours granted by the EuroHPC JU Development Access call in LUMI-C supercomputer (grant no. EHPC-DEV-2024D03-043) in Finland and Karolina supercomputer (grant no. EU2023D11-039) in Czech Republic.